-What is stock plan administration?
+- What is equity plan administration?

-Not only are Legal, Finance and HR teams required to input in this process, but also multiple third-party providers – law firms for setting it up, brokers for the trading element and tax experts to tell you what the requirements are from region to region.
+Not only are Legal, Finance and HR teams required to input in this process, but also multiple third-party providers – law firms for setting it up, brokers for the trading element and tax professionals to tell you what the requirements are from region to region.

 Which team is responsible for stock plan administration?